MarkRBest/markrbest.github.io/_posts/2024-04-26-rust-for-the-rustless.md

 Rust uses composition rather than inheritance.
 Inheritance if you come from languages like Java seems like a nice idea, but it is prone to bugs.
-It is better to explicitly define the behaviours of each struct to avoid code being magically added or changes as superclasses are modified.
+It is better to explicitly define the behaviours of each struct to avoid code being magically added or changed as superclasses are modified.
 I worked on some java code once where the inheritance structure was about seven layers deep, and some methods were removed in one layer and added back in the next.
 Trying to work out what code was actually running in the seventh layer was pretty much impossible.